yamautomate/ShellGPT/README.md

 The intent represents the one intent you extracted during your analysis.
 If you can not extract the intent with a probability of 70% or more, you specify it with "unknown" in your response.
 ```
+The more examples (messages) are provided in a prompt, the more context the model has and the more predictable becomes its output.
+When using a prompt for training, we only need to make sure that we can include the last question to the prompt before we run into the `max_token` limit, whereas in chat-mode we should limit training to what is only necessary.

 So, essentially we stitch together an object that represents a conversation between a `system`, the `assistant` and a `user`.
 Then we add the users question/message to the conversation prompt and send it to the model for completion.